Alex Karp

-Early life and background
+Early life and education

-Alexander Caedmon Karp was born in New York City, the eldest son of Robert Joseph Karp, a Jewish clinical pediatrician, and Leah Jaynes Karp, an African American artist.
+Alexander Caedmon Karp was born on October 2, 1967 in New York City, the eldest son of Robert Joseph Karp, a Jewish clinical pediatrician, and Leah Jaynes Karp, an African American artist.
 He grew up with his younger brother, Oliver "Ben" Karp, in Philadelphia.

-Like his father, he attended Central High School in Philadelphia graduating in 1985.
+Like his father, Karp attended Central High School in Philadelphia, graduating in 1985.
 He said he struggled with dyslexia from an early age.
-Alexander Karp was influenced by his parents' activism for civil rights and social justice during his youth and went to many protests.
+He was influenced by his parents' activism for civil rights and social justice during his youth and went to many protests.
 He said what he inherited from his maternal side was "a strong affinity to fighting discrimination".
-Karp noted that some black people considered him black while some did not.
-He said that, "I view me as me.
+Karp stated that "some black people considered me black while some did not", and said, "I view me as me.
 And I'm very honored to be honored by all groups that will have me."
-Karp's paternal side of the family originally comes from Germany.
+Karp's recent ancestry on the paternal side of the family is from Germany.
 He said that before he went to Germany, he had underestimated how German his upbringing had been.

 Karp initially wanted to be a social theorist.
-He earned a bachelor's degree in philosophy from Haverford College in Haverford, Pennsylvania, in 1989, then enrolled at Stanford Law School, where he earned a Juris Doctor (J.D.) in 1992.
+He earned a bachelor's degree in philosophy from Haverford College in Haverford, Pennsylvania, in 1989, then enrolled at Stanford Law School, where he earned a J.D. in 1992.
 While at Stanford, Karp met Peter Thiel.
 The two bonded over their exasperation with the law school and a passion for political debates.
 Thiel recalled that, "He was more the socialist, I was more the capitalist.
 He was always talking about Marxist theories of alienated labor and how this was true of all the people around us."
 Karp said that he felt different at "every institution I interacted with".
-At each, he would think, "I can navigate this place, but I am not a part of it."

-After his undergraduate studies and law school, Karp earned a PhD in neoclassical social theory from Goethe University Frankfurt in Germany in 2002.
-Thiel was the only one who supported his decision to go to Frankfurt for the PhD.
-His doctoral thesis, supervised by Karola Brede, was titled "Aggression in der Lebenswelt: Die Erweiterung des Parsonsschen Konzepts der Aggression durch die Beschreibung des Zusammenhangs von Jargon, Aggression und Kultur" (Aggression in the Lifeworld: The Extension of Parsons' Concept of Aggression by Describing the Connection Between Jargon, Aggression, and Culture).
-Brede told him he could write the thesis in English, but he replied that it was important to him that he could write it in German.
-He lived in Frankfurt from the mid-1990s to 2001 and considered staying forever, but ultimately decided to go back to the U.S. for work.
+After his undergraduate studies and law school, Karp earned a Ph.D. in neoclassical social theory from Goethe University Frankfurt, Germany, in 2002.
+Thiel was the only one who supported his decision to pursue a doctorate at Frankfurt.
+His doctoral thesis was titled "Aggression in der Lebenswelt: Die Erweiterung des Parsonsschen Konzepts der Aggression durch die Beschreibung des Zusammenhangs von Jargon, Aggression und Kultur" (Aggression in the Lifeworld: The Extension of Parsons' Concept of Aggression by Describing the Connection Between Jargon, Aggression, and Culture).
+Karola Brede told him he could write the thesis in English, but he replied that it was important to him that he could write it in German.
+He lived in Frankfurt from the mid-1990s to 2001 and considered staying permanently, but ultimately decided to go back to the U.S. for work.